 Public appeals for finance and other help are frequently made following major disasters.
 With regard to financial appeals, the early involvement of the Director of Strategic Finance is vital.
 The British Red Cross operates a Disaster Appeal Scheme, details of which can be found on its website www.redcross.org.uk.
-There is evidence that there are advantages in setting up trusts with discretionary, as opposed to, charitable status.
 Appeals for items such as clothing frequently result in an unmanageable response and should not be made unless adequate staffing and storage arrangements are in place.
+Full details of how to operate a disaster appeal can be found in the LRF Recovery Plan.